ThisIsGagan19/daily_code_challenge/README.md

 - Python

 ## Contact
-Please feel free to connect with me on LinkedIn.
-You can find my profile under the name/handle - `Giriraj/@giriraj191`.
-[Connect](https://www.linkedin.com/in/giriraj191/)
+Feel free to connect with me on LinkedIn.
+You can find my profile under the name/handle - [Giriraj / @giriraj191](https://www.linkedin.com/in/giriraj191/)
 I welcome discussions on various topics and invite you to reach out via email at graj05645@gmail.com.
 Additionally, if you prefer to communicate via WhatsApp, kindly email me your contact details and the topic of discussion, and I will promptly get back to you.
 Thank you, and I look forward to engaging with you.

 ## Usage